KelvinPriceNZ/AoC2022/README.md

 the base folder has a script `results.bash`, run it from the base folder to see accumulated results

-for each day, cd to that day's folder and run the Python script(s) to get the answer for that day and problem part
+for each day, cd to that day's folder and run the Python script(s) to get the answer for that day and problem part in a day's folder, run `../fetch-input` to retrieve that day's input file to `./input.txt`, to do so, you will need to store your AoC session cookie in `~/.aoc.session`